 Be vigilant—Exercise caution to avoid "phishing" attempts, which aim to gain control of a personal or institutional social media site by deceiving a user into revealing the account's user name and password.
 Monitor your social media sites to ensure you notice quickly if an unauthorized person gains access—the larger your audience, the more tempting your site becomes as a target.

 Terms of service—Be careful to obey the Terms of Service of any social media platform employed.
 In the case of campus units or organizations on Facebook, this includes creating "public profiles" of which users can become fans, not personal profiles which users can "friend."
-If you have questions about this distinction, contact UMC for assistance.
+If you have questions about this distinction, contact Strategic Communications for assistance.

 Privacy—For personal social media, use privacy settings to restrict personal information on otherwise public accounts, but be aware of the limited protection this provides.
 Even "private" messages can be accidentally released through errors or changes in practice on the part of the social media platform provider.
 In the case of a Facebook fan page, administrators cannot see the individual fans’ profile information unless there is another separate connection/friendship that would allow this access to personal information.